Azure/terraform-azurerm-avm-res-documentdb-databaseaccount/README.md

 ## Limitations

 * The module does not support auto rotation of Customer Managed keys (CosmosDB doesn't support it yet)
-* The module does not support the MongoDB API yet
 * The module does not support the Table API yet
 * The module does not support the Cassandra API yet